zhenglong1603/ip/docs/README.md

 Marks and unmarks a task in the list respectively.

-Format: `mark/unmark INDEX`
+Format: `mark/unmark <task_index>`
-- Marks or unmarks the task at the specified `INDEX`.
+- Marks or unmarks the task at the specified `task_index`.
 The index refers to the index number shown in the displayed task list.
-The index **must be a positive integer** 1,2,3...
-The index must also be **within** the list size.
+- The index **must be a positive integer** 1,2,3...
+- The index must also be **within** the list size.
-- The task will then be marked with [x] or [ ] when displayed depending on whether is it marked or not.
+- The task will then be marked with [x] or [ ] when displayed depending on whether is it marked or unmarked.

 Examples:
 - `mark 1` marks the first task in the list with a cross, displaying: